Overall Programming Plan

-The goal for this block of programming will be to increase our general strength.
-The conditioning portion of our programming will remain mostly unchanged through this block of programming but, you will see a slight reduction in the frequency of super long workouts and more of the mid range, high intensity metcons.
-You will also begin to see some more emphasis on gymnastics strength and skill building as that will be a main focus later in the year.
+The goal for this block of programming will be to increase our general strength and conditioning.
+The conditioning portion of our programming will remain mostly unchanged through this block of programming but, you will see a slight reduction in the frequency of super long workouts and more of the mid range, higher intensity conditioning.

 General strength as defined by Scientific Principles of Strength Training is: “the general ability to exert force using the body’s musculature”.
 Basically, in this programming block, we will be developing our ability to move heavy weight.